Lingua sistemfrater: Phonology and orthography

-The stress is placed on the last syllable of the word.
-Every letter is pronounced; there are no silent letters.
+The stress is placed on the last syllable of the word; there are no silent letters.

 Grammar

 Article

 There is no indefinite article or definite article.

 Personal Pronouns

 Possessives are formed by adding the preposition ot before the pronoun.
 Unlike English that distinguishes three genders for the third-person singular pronoun, the pronoun was invariable.

 Nouns

 The noun in Frater is invariable.
 Plurals can be formed by adding -multi (many) to the end of the noun: